 The Company Secretary is responsible for ensuring that Board procedures are followed and that all applicable rules and regulations are complied with.
-Liz Dixon, who is also the Chief Financial Officer has historically performed the role of Company Secretary, providing an internal advisory role to the Board.
-The QCA’s guidelines state that the role of Company Secretary should not be held by an Executive Director, and as such the role has been passed to Heidi Allard, Group Financial Controller.
-The Company Secretary is supported and guided in this role by the CFO and the Company’s legal advisors.
+The Company Secretary, Heidi Allard, is supported and guided in her role by the Company’s legal advisors.

-On the occasions when a Director is unable to attend a meeting, any comments she has arising from the information pack circulated prior to the meeting are provided to the Chair.
+On the occasions when a Director is unable to attend a meeting, any comments he or she has arising from the information pack circulated prior to the meeting are provided to the Chair.

-The Remuneration Committee operates under terms of reference which are reviewed annually, meeting at least once per year, and comprises all Independent Non-Executive Directors chaired by Isabel Napper INED.
+The Remuneration Committee operates under terms of reference which are reviewed annually, meeting at least once per year, and comprises all Independent Non-Executive Directors chaired by Isabel Napper SINED.

 It reviews, inter alia, the performance of the Executive Directors and sets the scale and structure of their remuneration and basis of their service agreements, having due regard to the interests of the shareholders.
 The Remuneration Committee also determines the allocation of share options to Executive Directors.
 No Director has a service agreement exceeding one year.
 One of the policies of the Remuneration Committee is that no individual participates on discussions or decisions concerning his/her own remuneration.
 The Directors’ Remuneration Report is set out in the Annual Report where the work carried out during the past year is detailed.